 Advertisement

-Make these kleinur Icelandic dougnuts, then check out our jam doughnuts, brioche doughnuts and traditional Greek doughnuts.
+Make these kleinur Icelandic dougnuts, then check out our jam doughnuts, brioche doughnuts, Greek doughnuts and more doughnut recipes.

 Try this Icelandic doughnut recipe from Icelandic chef Aggi Sverrisson.
 Aggi says, "These twisted doughnuts are an extremely traditional Icelandic pastry – as a child you grow up seeing your grandmother make these, and you would be asked to make them at the weekend."
 This is a recipe that Aggi shared as part of his guide to Icelandic cuisine.
 Check it out to learn about Icelandic food staples such as wild salmon, rotten shark and sea urchin.